Megalobox: Second season

 In the making of the second season, Yoshimasa Hosoya was surprised by the announcement and felt ready for the new changes given to Joe's character.
 Other returning voice actors were curious about the narrative as their characters did not appear in early episodes.
-Hosoya noted the response to the first season was not popular only in Japan but also Western regions as a result of the multiple letters the team received.
+Hosoya noted the response to the first season was not popular only in Japan but also in Western regions as a result of the multiple letters the team received.
 When asked about the impression of the character of this work, which was set seven years after the previous work, Hosoya did not know that he was Joe at first when he saw the bearded and transformed Joe in the main visual of the second season.
-Hosoya was surprised by the improved animation which he felt to be more fit of a movie rather than a television series.
+Hosoya was surprised by the improved animation which he felt was more fit of a movie rather than a television series.
 As a result, he believes Moriyama's direction skills were so good that he would support a live-action movie too.
-Joe's new name, Nomad, is meant to give a new impression about how the story changed.
+Joe's new name, Nomad, is meant to give a new impression of how the story changed.